salrashid123/squid_ssl_bump_gcp/README.md

 Each client that connects to the proxy must trust the CA that signed squid's certificate.
 You can use your own CA and distribute that to the clients that access it and even load it to the default trust store (on unix).
 YOu also have to confgure each client to use the http_proxy directive (either in code or via env-var).

+### ICAP

+The example contained within this repo uses `pyicap`.
+You are free to reimplement it in [go-icap](https://godoc.org/github.com/go-icap/icap/example) or any other language that is supported

 ### Conclusion